hankbao/libreboot/docs/future/old.md

 mtjm goes on to say, that the register specifies the frequency used for PWM in its depending on the GPU core frequency, so it might be possible to calculate it without hardcoded laptop-specific values.
-Therefore, I am supposed to find out the \'display core frequency\' (mtjm says there might be a register for it; also, it might be in 5320 or the replay code) and the PWM modulation frequency. https://en.wikipedia.org/wiki/Backlight\#Flicker\_due\_to\_backlight\_dimming
+Therefore, I am supposed to find out the 'display core frequency' (mtjm says there might be a register for it; also, it might be in 5320 or the replay code) and the PWM modulation frequency. https://en.wikipedia.org/wiki/Backlight\#Flicker\_due\_to\_backlight\_dimming

-phcoder (Vladimir Serbinenko) who is author of 5320 (review.coreboot.org) talks about \'duty cycle limit\' and \'flickering frequency\'.
+phcoder (Vladimir Serbinenko) who is author of 5320 (review.coreboot.org) talks about 'duty cycle limit' and 'flickering frequency'.

 [Back to top of page](#pagetop)